 Fruit trees are easy to grow with a little effort and home grown fruit is so delicious and tastier than anything from the grocery store.
 Experience the wonderful flavors to be found in the many unique varieties of fruit trees we sell bareroot.
 Planting a fruit tree is easy and the results rewarding.
 Just follow our guidelines!

-Homegrown berries and grapes have great flavor and you can pick them at the peak of ripeness to serve to your family.
+Homegrown berries have great flavor and you can pick them at the peak of ripeness for maximum enjoyment.

 Pomegranates remain very popular, primarily due to their great health benefits.
 They are very high in antioxidants, vitamins, potassium, folic acid and iron and are useful in combating heart disease, cancer, high blood pressure and the effects of aging.
 In addition, they make wonderful landscape plants with showy red-orange flowers, glossy green leaves and the added bonus of a low water requirement once established.